nashville-software-school/Vue-Workshop/chapters/Session_3.md

 # Vue Phonebook

-In this chapter we'll take a look at forms and build a phonebook application
+In this chapter we'll take a look at forms and build a phonebook application.

+A demo of the application we'll be building can be seen [here](https://nss-vue-phonebook.web.app/)

 > **Learning Objectives**: By the end of this chapter you should know how to
 >